MoSadie/Streamer.bot-Toybox/slipstream/README.md

 7. (Optional) Enable the action "Toggle Slipstream Actions based on category" and set the enable and disable action IDs

 ## Changelog

+### v1.1.0

+- Added commands for crew members and slugs.

 ### v1.0.1